ams0/akdc/README.md

 - [Readme](../inner-loop/README.md)

-> Make sure to start in the inner-loop directory

 - We use the `Kubernetes in Codespaces` repo from <https://github.com/cse-labs/kubernetes-in-codespaces>
   - This was cloned to `/workspaces/inner-loop` as part of Codespaces setup